Mario0716/RL-Note/README.md

 |Gaussian Process|✅|2025.03.10|
 |Gaussian Mixture Model|✅|2025.04.23|

+Besides, I also learn about RL with [Weinan Zhang](https://space.bilibili.com/3546754433681656/lists/4126508?type=season) on bilibili website.

 ## note 📒
 Note my own understanding of RL-theory and idea.🧠 Besides, some paper reading is necessary.📖